Justink-08/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that checks for alphabetic character.
+a function that prints the absolute value of a number